Careful What You Put Into Your Body

 1. Processed Meats

-Processed meats like bacon, ham, sausages, and hot dogs are convenient and tasty, but they come with a health warning.
-The World Health Organization classifies them as a Group 1 carcinogen, meaning there's strong evidence that they can cause cancer.
-This is partly due to the preservatives and chemicals used in processing.
-Regular consumption can increase the risk of colorectal cancer.
+We know processed meats like bacon, ham, and hot dogs are both convenient and tasty, but you should know they come with a big health warning.
+This group of food has been classified as a Group 1 carcinogen by the World Health Organization, meaning there's strong evidence that they can lead to cancer.
+The preservatives and chemicals used during their processing plays a large role in this.

 2. Sugary Drinks